pratyaygopal/resume/resume.typ

   role: "President, ACM SIGARCH@UIUC",
   date: "Aug 2024 - Present",
-  [Officer and Workshop Lead for UIUC’s premier computer architecture student organization. (sigarch.net)], [Designing workshops to introduce students to RTL design and simulation, computer architecture and ISAs.]
+  [Officer and Workshop Lead for UIUC’s premier computer architecture student organization. (sigarch.net)], [Designing workshops to introduce students to RTL design and simulation, computer architecture and ISAs.], [Organized and collaborated with SIGrobotics to host a recuiting event for Neuralink at UIUC.]
 )

 #resume_heading("Projects")

-#project_item(
-  name: "WRAITH: A Resource-Efficient Dataflow Accelerator",
-  skills: "pratyay.org/docs/wraith.pdf",
-  [Working on the RTL and Verification of the CGRA mesh and preiperal in order pipeline processors.], [Targeting tapeout of a preliminary architecture on TSMC’s 65nm process node in Spring 2026.]
-)

 #project_item(
   name: "Superscalar Out-of-Order RISC-V CPU",